Non-archimedean analytic continuation of unobstructedness: Introduction

 \subsubsection{Inspiration from family Floer mirror symmetry}

-The proper unobstructedness draws inspiration from the family Floer mirror construction \cite{Yuan_I_FamilyFloer}.
-But, we can simplify its technical aspects significantly, since for the purpose of this paper, we don't need to establish the \textit{cocycle conditions} for the structure sheaf of a mirror non-archimedean analytic space.
+The proper unobstructedness draws inspiration from the family Floer SYZ mirror construction \cite{Yuan_I_FamilyFloer}.
+But, notice that we do not work with Lagrangian tori.
+We can also largely simplify its technical aspects, as this paper does not require establishing \textit{cocycle conditions} for the structure sheaf of a mirror non-archimedean analytic space, but rather is sufficient to seek certain \textit{analytic isomorphisms}.
 Exploring these cocycle conditions is the \textit{core} of \cite{Yuan_I_FamilyFloer} and requires substantial studies for the various 2-homotopy or 2-pseudo-isotopy among two-dimensional families of fibered $A_\infty$ algebras.
 Notably, it is often false to directly apply the homological perturbation theory to a 2-pseudo-isotopy when there are specified 1-pseudo-isotopy boundary conditions.
 While we greatly benefit from and are deeply grateful for the ideas of Fukaya and Tu \cite{FuBerkeley,Tu,FuCyclic}, we have to indicate that the Maurer-Cartan framework may be impossible to establish the cocycle condition in the category of non-archimedean analytic spaces; cf. \cite[4.9]{Tu}.
-The proof of Theorem \ref{Main_thm_this_paper} and the context of Definition \ref{proper_unobstructed_introduction_defn} will also present evidence for the necessity of extending beyond the Maurer-Cartan framework.
+Even if we only seek analytic isomorphisms, the proof of Theorem \ref{Main_thm_this_paper} and the context of Definition \ref{proper_unobstructed_introduction_defn} will also present evidence for the necessity of extending beyond the Maurer-Cartan framework.
 For instance, the automorphism group of the algebra of analytic functions $\Lambda\langle H_1(L) \rangle$ is a vast rigid structure.
 An analytic automorphism on the analytic domain $\mathcal U$ can induce a bijection on the set (\ref{Lambda_0_H_1_eq}), but conversely a bijection on this set does not necessarily arise from such an analytic automorphism.

-Lastly, as this paper only concerns the unobstructedness, this specific focus allows us to bypass the complexities of the cocycle condition in \cite{Yuan_I_FamilyFloer} and employ much simpler arguments.
+This paper is essentially self-contained, with only the exception of the virtual technique and some homological algebra results derived from our previous work \cite{Yuan_I_FamilyFloer}.
+The rest of the discussions are basically independent of \cite{Yuan_I_FamilyFloer} and have been significantly streamlined to ensure the text is as concise as possible.
 We sincerely hope that this paper can convey the essential ideas and methodologies in \cite{Yuan_I_FamilyFloer} in a relatively accessible way.
-We also hope that more applications will be discovered in the future.
+In fact, the main point of this paper is not complicated techniques but rather a radical new perspective that somewhat challenges traditional viewpoints.